D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 MADMAN'S BLOOD: Administer medicinal blood that grants insight into the Cosmos.
 The recipient gains +4 to all mental Attributes, +5% Magic Resistance, and a +1 bonus to casting speed, but incurs a -1 penalty to all Saving Throws.
 The effects last for 3 turns.
 This blood will also cure level drain.

 LEAD ELIXIR: A mysterious concoction that shifts weight to boost defense and resilience.
-The recipient gains a +4 bonus to Armor Class and Saving Throws, and 20% base resistance to all damage types, but incurs a -1 penalty to luck rolls.
+The recipient gains a +4 bonus to Armor Class and Saving Throws, and 20% resistance to all damage types, but incurs a -1 penalty to luck rolls.
 The effects last for 3 turns.
 This blood will also prevent level drain.

 Disadvantages:
 – May not wear gauntlets or bracers.